POETSII/dpd-baremetal/inc/README.md

 run the simulation while awaiting messages to store and return for comparison to expected output.

+#### XMLGenerator.hpp

+This inherits from `Simulator<V>` as it used used to generate an XML file containing the application graph of DPD to be simulated by the Orchestrator on POETS hardware.
+The volume and the cells prepare the state of this simulation, and `run()` in this class simply takes this and generates an XML.

+It uses one of the graph types in `xml-graph-types`, and then writes the device instances and edge instances.

 ### BeadMap.hpp

 This holds several functions used for operating on bitmaps.
 Bitmaps are used